thephillipsequation/pmterminal/README.md

 # pmterminal
 pimp my terminal

-## To be issue your playa card run the following
+## To be issued your playa card run the following
 `./boostrap.sh`

 # tested on local Mac YMMV.
 Put an issue request up or email for help